-We believe that plant nutrients are rocket fuel to healthy vibrant skin.
+I believe that plant nutrients are rocket fuel to healthy vibrant skin.
 In the way that whole foods feed your body, natural ingredients help nourish and improve your skin health.
-We rely on the power of cold-pressed plant oils, wildcrafted infusions, natural plant extracts, and Artisan Distilled Essential Oils and Hydrosols, in our micro-batch skincare products.
-It’s that simple.
+I rely on the power of cold-pressed plant oils, wildcrafted infusions, natural plant extracts, and Artisan Distilled Essential Oils and Hydrosols, in my micro-batch skincare products.
+Read about my ingredient sourcing strategy here.

 But what good are the best quality ingredients if we don’t avoid the bad stuff?
 Because both good and bad are absorbed through our skin we avoid ingredients that can harm our health.
-We believe in evolving science that shows prolonged exposure to even small quantities of harmful chemicals in our everyday products has a cumulative, negative effect on our health.
+I believe in evolving science that shows prolonged exposure to even small quantities of harmful chemicals in our everyday products has a cumulative, negative effect on our health.

-Sodium Laurel Sulfate and Sodium Laureth Sulfate
+Sodium Laurel Sulfate

 Parabens are a class of chemicals, including methylparaben, butylparaben, and propylparaben, that are used as preservatives in personal care products.
 They are very effective in preventing microbial growth in products, which is important, but they’re endocrine disruptors - interfering with natural hormone levels in humans and animals.
 Parabens are so pervasive the CDC has measured these chemicals in 99% of people tested!
 And women had significantly higher levels than men.
 They point to women’s use of personal care products as the reason why we are more exposed than men.
 Product preservation is important but there are less toxic ways to do it!
-[See 2, 3, 4, 5, 6, 12]
+[See 2, 3, 4, 5, 6, 10]

 Phthalates are pretty high on my no-no list.
 This group of chemicals is in tons of products.
 Everything from perfumes, makeup, nail polish, household cleaners, scented candles, air fresheners, yuk!
 Phthalates are used in certain plastics to make them flexible, and in fragrance to make it last longer.
 Even if you make a conscious effort to avoid them, you probably have detectable levels in your urine.
 This is concerning because phthalates mimic estrogen in the body, disrupting our normal hormone cycles.
 They are being increasingly linked to obesity, breast cancer, thyroid dysfunction, and reproductive anomalies.
-[See 1, 2, 3, 6, 9, 10, 11]
+[See 1, 2, 3, 6, 9]

 Palm oil production in Borneo is responsible for the mass devastation of orangutan habitats.
 Farmers are clearing land fast to cash in on growing demand for palm oil, which is used in half of all supermarket products, from chocolate to shampoo.
 The failure to protect the rainforests known as Asia’s Amazon -- a vital set of lungs for the planet -- could result in one of the world’s most devastating environmental casualties in the quest for profit and human consumption - something we won't contribute to.
-[See 13]
+[See 11]

 Does this list of ingredients to avoid make good sense?
 Would you like to make the change to clean, green beauty but wonder about the efficacy of natural products because they look and feel different than major beauty brands?
 I’ll show you how you can open your mind to clean products and break through some of the barriers that hold you back from embracing them.
 If you are ready to challenge the status quo, then read this.